vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [René Maya](https://github.com/viejOMs)*

+This question was a little confusing, as, after a google search, I learned my mac comes with ruby.
+However, I did have to update ruby, install RVM and gems to create a proper ruby environment.
+As René Maya pointed out, we actually install the ruby interpreter and ruby version manager.
+In effect, this led me to a better understanding of the install process.
+It is an enlightening question.

 #### Why didn't you need to install HTML, CSS and Javascript?

 These are already native to the browsers and do not need a compiler or back end to interpret.
 They can also be authored in a simple text editor.